MIPS 2020 Action Plan

 Finally, prepare for your attestation and submission of data.
 The attestation submission period for the 2020 Reporting Year is January 1st to March 31st, 2021.
 It is crucial that you:

-- Run your final Quality report for the full 2020 calendar year-- unless you reported quality measures via claims
+- Run your final Quality report for the full 2020 calendar year and download in QRDA format-- unless you reported quality measures via claims.

-- Gather the supporting documentation for your Improvement Activities
+- Gather the supporting documentation for your selected Improvement Activities.

-- Save your final reports in your MIPS 2020 audit binder.
-Keep for a minimum of 6 years
+- Save your final reports, security risk assessment and supporting documentation in your MIPS 2020 audit binder.
+Keep for a minimum of 6 years.